 These days I don’t plan too many meals beyond a day or two away, but I always have a meal on my mind.
 (I’m thinking about one right now as I write this!)

-The New England Culinary Institute (NECI) in Vermont was two years of intense learning and I loved it!
-The hours were sometimes grueling and the work was hard, but it was the launching pad for me to work in France at two Michelin-starred restaurants and to land a job in San Francisco at the well-known Zuni Café.
+The New England Culinary Institute was two years of intense learning and I loved it!
+The hours were sometimes grueling and the work was hard, but it was the launching pad for me to work in France at two restaurants and to land a job in San Francisco at the well-known Zuni Café.

 Early Career

 I was very happy in San Francisco, but soon realized that it was not my dream to have a restaurant of my own.
 I knew then that food was going to be a part of my career life, but I didn’t know how or in what fashion.
-That’s when my old culinary school mentor, Chef Michel LeBorgne called and asked me if I wanted a job at the cooking school!
+That’s when my old culinary school mentor, Chef Michel LeBorgne called and asked me if I wanted a job!
 Why not?
-I moved back to Vermont to work at NECI, my old school and became a culinary instructor.
-I never had predicted that I’d be a cooking teacher but I soon discovered just how much I enjoyed teaching others, especially home cooks.
-I moved back to San Francisco and did just that – managed and taught at two HomeChef® cooking schools for home cooks.
-I also became the test kitchen manager for a food product development company in San Francisco – the only time I’ve ever had a 9 to 5, Monday to Friday job!
-Working at the Center for Culinary Development gave me excellent experience in writing and testing recipes, ensuring they were successful and consistent.
+I moved back to Vermont to work at NECI, my old school.
+I became a teacher.
+I never had predicted that I’d be a cooking teacher but I discovered just how much I enjoyed teaching others, especially home cooks.
+A year later, I moved back to San Francisco and did just that – managed and taught at two HomeChef® cooking schools for home cooks.
+I was also the test kitchen manager for a food product development company – the only time I’ve ever had a 9 to 5, Monday to Friday job!

 QVC

-That Monday to Friday, nine to five thing ended quickly when I moved to the Philadelphia area to work on QVC® – the largest home-shopping network in the world.
+That Monday to Friday, nine to five thing ended quickly when I moved to the Philadelphia area to work on QVC!
 With live television, you’re on whatever time of the day or night it is and whatever day of the week it happens to be.
-Still, it was exciting to be on live television, cooking and showing people how affordably they could equip their kitchens.
-I continued to work on live television for the next seventeen years.
+Still, it is exciting to be on live television, cooking and showing people how affordably they could equip their kitchens.

 Shortly after my arrival at QVC®, I realized that I needed a focus, a goal, maybe even a mission statement.
 I spent time thinking about what I enjoyed most about my work.
 I realized that teaching people, de-mystifying cooking techniques, and helping people become happier, more comfortable in the kitchen was the most gratifying thing I’d ever done in my career.
-Being comfortable, being happy, helping people make good food and consequently make other people happy… All of this stems from a willingness to give comfort to others and a feeling of being comfortable yourself.
-I knew that I was most comfortable kicking around in my jeans.
-Hence, I created Blue Jean Chef®, hoping to make people as comfortable in the kitchen as they’d be in their blue jeans.
+Being comfortable.
+Being happy.
+Helping people make good food and consequently make other people happy.
+It all stems from comfort and a feeling of being comfortable.
+I knew that I was most comfortable kicking around in my blue jeans.
+Hence, the Blue Jean Chef® was created - hoping to make people as comfortable in the kitchen as they’d be in their blue jeans.

 Cooking should be fun, relaxing, comfortable – just like your favorite jeans.
 Sure it’s nice to dress up sometimes, but give me a comfortable pair of jeans any day, and that’s what I’ll pick.